JuanfVizuete/Flutter_Camara_WebService/README.md

-## Episode 199 - Flutter Firebase Storage Uploads
+## Flutter Firebase Storage Uploads

 Capture, crop, and upload image files to a Firebase Cloud Storage bucket from a Flutter app.